 Since our inception, we have incurred significant net losses and negative cash flow from operations.
-As a result of historical operating losses, we had an accumulated deficit of \$724.7 million as of December 31, 2011.
-While we were profitable for the year ended December 31, 2011, we did not generate positive cash flow from operations in 2011.
-We do not expect to remain profitable, nor do we expect to become cash flow positive, for the foreseeable future.
+As a result of historical operating losses, we had an accumulated deficit of \$719.7 million as of December 31, 2012.
+While we were profitable for the years ended December 31, 2012 and 2011, we did not generate positive cash flows from operations in either year.
+We do not expect to remain profitable, nor do we expect to become cash flow positive, for the foreseeable future